 This is what I consider a maintenance dose.
 When it comes to healing an old or sick dog, I use a bit more.

 I wrote a story about healing Cookie with real food and iodine.
 Cookie started getting a maintenance dose of iodine several months before I took her into my care.
-It may have actually exacerbated her issue if my theory of her condition is correct.
+It may have actually exacerbated her issue if my hypothesis of her condition is correct.
 Iodine pushes toxins, if the dog was getting sick from toxic overload, pushing more toxins without cleaning up shop first would push her weak organs even further and make symptoms show more predominantly.
 We joked a few times about Cookie ‘getting fat'(she weighs like 3 pounds) and I’m thinking it was iodine helping push her liver to it’s limit and initiating the whole protein breakdown/ascites issue.

 I had been adding a little to her water for about a week, just to supplement her with some and get her closer to increasing dosage once she was ready.
 Once she stopped having diarrhea, I started her at 2.5mg for about a week, then 5mg for a few days, up to this point her stomach had been shrinking steadily, but I noticed that stopped around 5mg.
 So I stopped iodine for about 3 days until I noticed her belly begin to reduce again, I worked back up to 5mg and stayed there.
 2 weeks later I upped her to 7.5mg and her swelling slowed down a bit.
 I backed off again and hung out around 5mg per day for a bit.
 Then she went home and continued getting better without any more high doses of iodine.
-The synthetic blend of kibble she ended up with had iodine and a few other things that are good for liver and detox support, I have a feeling this is what allowed the food to keep her going well.
+The synthetic blend of kibble she ended up with once she returned home had iodine and a few other things that are good for liver and detox support, I have a feeling this is what allowed the food to keep her going well.
 If I had more time with her, I probably would have tried more iodine and let her stay at about 7.5mg per day for a few months.
 She probably could have gotten away with 3-5mg per day for a few months to become saturated though.